evdv/evdv.github.io/_pages/about.md

 Other things I'm passionate about are feminism, mental health, nature rewilding, sleep, the power of silly comedy, and the Eurovision Song Contest!

-For a full curriculum vitae with more professional details, please see <a href="curriculum-vitae.md" id="textlinks">my CV page</a>.
+For a full curriculum vitae with more professional details, please see <a href="curriculum-vitae" id="textlinks">my CV page</a>.